 Call your doctor or nurse if:

-- There is swelling over at the catheter site.
+- There is swelling at the catheter site

-- The small incision for your catheter becomes red or painful, or yellow or green discharge is draining from it.
+- The small incision for your catheter becomes red or painful

-- If your belly starts to swell and is painful.
+- Your belly starts to swell and is painful

 Greenhalgh RM, Powell JT.
 Endovascular repair of abdominal aortic aneurysm.
 N Engl J Med.
 2008 Jan 31;358(5):494-501.